albertocorrias/workload_management/README.md

 ## Overall structure

-This Django app is intended to ehlp with management of workload within a department of an academic institution.
+This Django app is intended to help with management of workload within a department of an academic institution.
 It also handles programme-level evaluation following the data collection procedures typical of engineering accreditation.
 The app is developed using Django.

 ## Setup